 The determination of whether and the means by which a given reaction can occur.
 Macroscopic and microscopic solid-state thermodynamics with experimental methodologies for characterizing them, with a focus on thermodynamic and statistical mechanical aspects of material structure-property relationships.

-Introductory quantum mechanics related to the electronic properties of materials, including band structures and optical characteristics.
+Introduction to the electronic properties of materials, including band structures, quantum mechanics and optical characteristics.

 Seminar series that will cover topics including but not limited to current research topics in materials development and discovery, and professional skills for careers in materials.
 1 unit.
 FA18/SP18.